AAFC-BICoE/dina-py/README.md

 * Only the find() method for PersonAPI has been tested to work.
 The other requests (POST, PATCH, DELETE) have not been tested and should be re-implemented or modified.
 * Furthermore, the PersonSchema serializes and deserialized correctly in the context of the find() method.
+* Keycloak username and password must be set as environemental variables (keycloak_username and keycloak_password).
+Can be set using os.environ if needed.

 ## Todo